0BAB1/HOLY_CORE_COURSE/fpga_edition/fpga_edition.md

   - Zicsr allows us to set control registers to allows the user to have direct control on the core behavior (like order a cache flush easily)
   - Zicntr allows us to create useful counters that the user can use (time) and that we can use for performances measurements (number of cycles and instrctions fectched)

-Because we're here to learn and make a "real" Risc-V core with "normal" behavior, We'll implement the CSR, it will also be useful to **FLEX** because the core now supports more things, making it -*without any doubt*- automatically better.
+And how about doing both ?
+Well, doing both may be overwelming.
+Let's implement CSRs to give a great, classical RISC-V experience to the dev and let's keep the idea of a non-cachble range for later, It may become handy later if we encounter cache coherency or performances problems with our MMIOs ;)

-> CSR are not mandatory from what I read, meaning we can create fully custom one in the Zicsr extension, COOL !
-So yes, that means the it still requires the user to learn stuff about our core (specific CSR to set to clear cache) but it is **normal** in RISC-V. Later, if we dig more on the softaware side, we can abstract that in a utilities librairy for the core ! :)
+> CSRs are not mandatory from what I read, meaning we can create fully custom one in the Zicsr extension, COOL !
+Note tthat the dev will still have to read our docs as CSRs kinda depends on the core (some are standard in privileged mode but still..)
+BUT non cachable ranges are more on the "SoC" design side and theorically immutable.

 **Okay so what really are CSR registers ?**